JL-III/TheatriaQuests/README.md

 ## Goals

 This repository's primary function is to utilize version control for these quest configurations.
 This system facilitates streamlined updates and routine maintenance, as well as providing a transparent history of all adjustments and improvements to the game mechanics.

+## Generators

+Current generators:

+- daily quest menu gui item generator - see the README.md in the generator directory.